When do molecular polaritons behave like optical filters?: Conclusion and outlook

 \section{Conclusion and outlook}

-This perspective explores the linear optical behavior of molecular polaritons within the collective regime, focusing on the implications of the large-$N$ limit.
-We establish that, in this limit, the molecular absorption inside a cavity depends on the cavity quality factor and spectral overlap between the polariton linear transmission and the bare molecular absorption.
+This review explores the optical-filtering behavior of molecular polaritons within the collective regime, focusing on the implications of the large-$N$ limit.
+In this limit, the molecular absorption inside a cavity depends on the cavity quality factor and spectral overlap between the polariton linear transmission and the bare molecular absorption.
 We re-evaluate several predicted polaritonic phenomena in this context and suggest that as $N\to \infty$, polaritons function in large part as optical filters, selectively allowing certain frequencies to enter the cavity that are then absorbed by the molecules.
-Through the theoretical and experimental examples presented, we demonstrate how this linear optics perspective can straightforwardly account for various polaritonic phenomena proposed in the literature and that similar outcomes should be replicable outside the cavity using appropriately tailored light sources.
-With these findings in mind, we urge caution in attributing phenomena solely to ``polaritonic'' effects without first thoroughly accounting for classical optical filtering effects.
+Through the theoretical and experimental examples presented, we demonstrate how this perspective can straightforwardly account for various polaritonic phenomena proposed in the literature and that similar outcomes should be replicable outside the cavity using appropriately tailored light sources.
+With these findings in mind, we urge caution in attributing phenomena solely to ``polaritonic'' or to quantum effects without first thoroughly accounting for classical optical filtering effects.